openplayerjs/openplayerjs/README.md

 HTML5 video and audio player

-Based on [Video for Everybody!](http://camendesign.com/code/video_for_everybody), this player adapts to the most popular libraries/APIs to play a variety of media, such as native MP4/MP3, HLS, M(PEG)-DASH, YouTube, Vimeo, etc.
+This player adapts to the most popular libraries/APIs to play a variety of media, such as native MP4/MP3, HLS, M(PEG)-DASH, YouTube, Vimeo, etc.

 A few key features: